ryanpersaud/pyja3mas/README.md

 of this data, except for the JA3 fingerprint, from the User-Agent string your browser sends with the initial GET request.

+### Docker
+To run pyja3mas as a Docker container, first build the Docker image with:
+`docker build -t pyja3mas .`

+Then run the container with:
+`docker run -p 127.0.0.1:443:4443 pyja3mas`

+This will listen on port 443 of your loopback adapter for connections and forward them to the running pyja3mas script inside the container.